ibexa/documentation-developer/docs/release_notes/ez_platform_v2.5.md

 ### Hiding and revealing content

 You can now hide and reveal content items from the back office.
-Hidden content will be unavailable on the front page regardless of permissions or [Location visibility](https://doc.ibexa.co/en/2.5/guide/content_management/#location-visibility).
+Hidden content is unavailable on the front page regardless of permissions or [Location visibility](https://doc.ibexa.co/en/2.5/guide/content_management/#location-visibility).

 ![Icon for hiding content](2.5_hide_content_icon.png)